Lignite – Coal phase-out in progress

 The recultivation projects in our former mining areas are seen as prime examples of their kind.
 Where coal heaps once dominated the skyline, sensitively restored areas are now a paradise for threatened species of plants and animals, some of which had already been declared extinct.
 We have received praise from internationally renowned experts, as well as local and national nature conservation associations.

 Our water management also plays a role in protecting the environment, where the lower groundwater from the mines is not only processed into drinking water in our own facilities, but also to make even more “environmentally conscious” water.
-This ensures that levels in habitats for rare flora and fauna such as wetlands and marshlands are kept stable.
+This ensures that levels in habitats for rare flora and fauna such as wetlands are kept stable.

 Paradise for threatened wildlife | Discover contentional energies at RWE